Osogbo

 Osogbo (also known as Oṣogbo, and seldomly as Oshogbo) is a city in Nigeria.
 It became the capital city of Osun State in 1991.
 Osogbo city seats the Headquarters of both Osogbo Local Government Area (situated at Oke-Baale Area of the city) and Olorunda Local Government Area (situated at Igbonna Area of the city).
 It is some 88 kilometers by road northeast of Ibadan.
 It is also 108 km by road south of Ilorin (capital and largest city of Kwara State) and 108 km northwest of Akure.
-Osogbo shares boundaries with Ikirun, Ilesa, Ede, Egbedore, Ogbomosho and Iragbiji and it is easily accessible from any part of the state because of its central nature.
+Osogbo shares boundaries with Ikirun, Ilesa, Ede, Ogbomosho and Iragbiji and it is easily accessible from any part of the state because of its central nature.
 It is about 48 km from Ife, 32 km from Ilesa, 46 km from Iwo, 48 km from Ikire and 46 km from Ila-Orangun; the city had a population of about 200,000 people and an approximate land area of 126 km.
 The postal code of the area is 230.
+The current chairman of the council is in dispute.

+Osogbo South and Osogbo West LCDAs

+Osogbo South and Osogbo West Local Council Development Areas (LCDAs) were created out of Osogbo council for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairmen of the LCDAs are Jimoh Bolanle F. (Osogbo South) and Olaniyan Ademola Akeem (Osogbo West).